knowhere-live/docs/ui.md

 This example demonstrates how the manifest system allows for creating complex, interactive geographical data visualizations with minimal code duplication and maximum flexibility.

-Right now, manifests is not a feature available to users.
-We are working on providing a mechanism to make it easily accessible.